-According to Code Provision A.4.1 of the CG Code, non-executive Directors shall be appointed for a specific term, subject to re-election.
-Code Provision A.4.2 of the CG Code states that all Directors appointed to fill a casual vacancy shall be subject to election by shareholders at the first general meeting after appointment and that every Director, including those appointed for a specific term, shall be subject to retirement by rotation at least once every three years.
-Each of the Directors is appointed that at each annual general meeting at least one-third of the Directors shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
+Code Provision B.2.2 of the CG Code states that every Director, including those appointed for a specific term, shall be subject to retirement by rotation at least once every three years.
+Each of the Directors is appointed for a specific term of three years and is subject to retirement by rotation at least once every three years.
+The Articles require that at each annual general meeting at least one-third of the Directors shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.

-In accordance with the Articles, Mr. Yu Jinlai, Mr. Shi Ming and Mr. Lam Chi Keung shall retire from office, and, being eligible, offer themselves for re-election at the forthcoming AGM.
+In accordance with the Articles, Ms. Yu Rumin, Ms. Yu Ruping, Mr. Wu Wing Kuen and Mr. Liu Cheng Yi shall retire from office, and, being eligible, offer themselves for re-election at the forthcoming AGM.